 Mindful You: An mHealth App to Help African Americans Reduce Their Stress

 In collaboration with colleagues at Spelman and Morehouse Colleges, Trifoia is completing development and evaluating Mindful You, an app tailored to the cultural values of the African American community.
-Current mindfulness apps have been unsuccessful engaging this population.
+Current mindfulness apps have been unsuccessful in engaging this population.
 Mindful You includes educational content, guided practices, and features like goal setting to help African Americans improve their health through mindfulness.

 Trifoia is developing and producing a series of three brief videos to help educators, families, and community members better understand Positive Behavior Support.
 The videos will highlight Positive Behavior Support in the settings of home, school, and community.